tlorans/ClimateRisks/docs/source/lowcarbonstrategy.md

   def get_portfolio(self) -> CarbonPortfolio:
     pass
 ```

+Because we impose a constraint and minimize the TE risk, the resulting portfolio will have fewer stocks than the initial benchmark $b$.
+This imply that the portfolio $x$ is less diversified than the initial benchmark $b$.
+In order to explicitly control the number of removed stocks, Andersson et al. (2016) and Roncalli (2023) propose another methodology: the order-statistic approach.
 ### Order-Statistic Approach

 Andersson et al. (2016) and Roncalli et al. (2021) propose a second approach by eliminating the $m$ worst performing issuers in terms of carbon intensity.